alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 ## :bug: Report a bug

-The Turing safe haven secure research environment has been developed in close collaboration with our users: you!
+The Turing Safe Haven SRE has been developed in close collaboration with our users: you!

 We try to make the user experience as smooth as possible and this document has been greatly improved by feedback from event participants and researchers going through the process for the first time.
 We are constantly working to improve the SRE and we really appreciate your input and support as we develop the infrastructure.

-> :point_right: If you find problems with the IT infrastructure, please contact the designated support person as defined in your welcome email.
+> :point_right: If you find problems with the IT infrastructure, please contact the designated contact for your SRE.
-> It is likely to be your SRE administrator unless someone else has been named as a point of contact (for example your project facilitator during a Turing Data Study Group event).

 ### :woman_mechanic: Help us to help you